astropy/astroquery/docs/alma/alma.rst

 The ''query_sia'' method offers another way to query ALMA using the IVOA SIA subset of keywords returning results in 'ObsCore' format.
-For example, to query for all images that have `XX` polarization (note that this query is too large to run, it is just shown as an example):
+For example, to query for all images that have ``'XX'`` polarization (note that this query is too large to run, it is just shown as an example):

 .. doctest-remote-data::